-- A. Employee Salary Schedule shall be attached as Appendix A. - 1.
-All employees shall be placed on the Tonasket School District Employee Salary Schedule in accordance with years of experience as verified by the Washington State Retirement System and educational degrees, credits, or clock hours as verified by transcript or other documentation. - 2.
+- 1. All employees shall be placed on the Tonasket School District Employee Salary Schedule in accordance with years of experience educational degrees, credits, or clock hours as verified by transcript or other documentation. - 2.
 All employees shall have on file in the District Office a valid Washington State teaching certificate and/or endorsement(s), a complete set of official transcripts, and a valid health certificate as may be required by law.
 All certificates and endorsement(s), or suitable proof or qualification therefore, shall be presented to the Superintendent prior to, but no later than the commencement of the school year. - 3.
-Each employee shall be placed in the appropriate column for education and experience credit as documented with the District. shall be determined by and in accordance with WAC 392-121 (LEAP). - B. Increment steps for experience and advanced education shall be granted September 1, of each year. - C. Pay warrants shall be issued to the employee on the last banking day of the month. - D. Advancement on the salary schedule shall be determined by credit and/or clock hours used for certification, endorsement or District initiatives. - E. Errors in Computation: - 1.
+Each employee shall be placed in the appropriate column for education and experience credit as documented with the District. - B. Increment steps for experience and advanced education shall be granted September 1, of each year. - C. Pay warrants shall be issued to the employee on the last banking day of the month. - D. Advancement on the salary schedule shall be determined by credit and/or clock hours used for certification, renewal, endorsement, or District initiatives. - E. Errors in Computation: - 1.
 In the event of a mistake in payment resulting in underpayment, corrections shall be made on or before the next payday. - 2.
 In the event of a mistake in payment resulting in overpayment, at least one (1) pay period must be paid at the employee's full correct rate before repayment deductions can be taken from the employee's check.
-Cumulative errors shall be corrected at the rate they accumulated or at an equal monthly rate for the remaining months of the contact, or as may be agreed between the employee and the District. - The District and the Association shall hold each other harmless on any claim after two (2) years from the instance of said error. - F. Placement on the salary schedule is for the full contract year.
+Cumulative errors shall be corrected at the rate they accumulated or at an equal monthly rate for the remaining months of the contact, or as may be agreed between the employee and the District. - 3.
+The District and the Association shall hold each other harmless on any claim after two (2) years from the instance of said error. - F. Placement on the salary schedule is for the full contract year.
 After September 30th of each year, no changes in classification will be made until the following contract year.
 Notification of educational credits earned shall be by official transcript only.